embEDUx/documentation/src/troubleshooting/rootfs/entering-build-environment.md

 running the container that runs the respective buildslave.

 ## Requirements
-* SSH-Access to the host the buildslave containers are running on
+* SSH-Access to the host on which the buildslave containers are running
-* Permissions for to run `docker` on the buildslave container host
+* Permissions to run `docker` on the buildslave container host

 ## Step-By-Step Example
 This example demonstrates how to enter a running instance of a build